Curriculum By Grade

 Mathematics: Practical application, geometry & beginning algebra are the focus.
 Lessons are taught through multidisciplinary methods (such as movement, recitation, manipulatives, music, cooking, etc.)

-Science: Continued botany, physics and geology are learned via reading, researching, writing, experimentation, Socratic inquiry, art and field trips.
+Science: Astronomy, physics and geology are learned via reading, researching, writing, experimentation, Socratic inquiry, art and field trips.

 Spanish: Students begin to read texts, stories and write language via translations.